theotherp/nzbhydra2/readme.md

   * For GUI searches, allowing you to download torrents to a blackhole folder
   * A separate TORZNAB compatible endpoint for API requests, allowing you to merge multiple trackers
 * Extensive configurability
+* Migration of database and settings from v1

 [Screenshots](https://imgur.com/a/ePxwj)